ricmershon/express-mongo-starter/README.md

 ## Technologies used:

-* [Express](https://expressjs.com/) backend framework for Node.js.
+* [Express](https://expressjs.com/) - backend framework for Node.js.
-* [method-override](https://www.npmjs.com/package/method-override) to use HTTP verbs PUT and DELETE where not otherwise supported by the client.
+* [method-override](https://www.npmjs.com/package/method-override) - to use HTTP verbs PUT and DELETE where not otherwise supported by the client.
 * [MongoDB](https://www.mongodb.com/) - a general purpose, document-based, distributed database.
 * [Mongoose](https://mongoosejs.com/) - MongoDB object modeling for Node.js.
 * [express-session](https://www.npmjs.com/package/express-session) - middleware for creating sessions.
-* [dotenv](https://www.npmjs.com/package/dotenv) for loading environment variables from a .env file into process.env.
+* [dotenv](https://www.npmjs.com/package/dotenv) - for loading environment variables from a .env file into process.env.
-* [Bootstrap](https://getbootstrap.com/) - For a responsive, mobile-first layout.
+* [Bootstrap](https://getbootstrap.com/) - for a responsive, mobile-first layout.

 ## Known Issues
-* Slight movement of the header text on the top right when data is displayed.
-* Top of the submenu disappears when the window is scrolled all the way to the bottom.
+* Proper handling of failed logins.

 ## Areas for Improvement

-### User Interface
-* For context, I would like to see the country and category sections have their hover changes remain while stories are displayed.

-### JavaScript
+* Clean up footer.
+* A lot of additional functionality.
-More work could be done to put code into objects.
+* Would like to understand better how to incorporate code into objects.

 ## Acknowledgements
-Thank you to King Arthur for advice, guidance, support and chocolate chip cookie recipes!!!

-Karolin for the dotted notebook recommendation.
+Thanks Brendan!